cinchy-co/javascript-sdk/README.md

 Please use v2.x.x of the library if you are using Cinchy v2.x.x and higher, otherwise, use v1.x.x.

+Please use version 4.0.0 if you are using any Cinchy versions from **Cinchy v4.0.0 to Cinchy v4.5.x**.

+Please use version 4.1.0 if you are using Cinchy versions **Cinchy v4.6.0 and up**.

 ## Configure

 To connect to Cinchy, you must configure the window's cinchyJS object in your javascript code: